 On the website there is an item posted on July 26th 2012 saying :

 “The official celebration of 625 years of Boryslaw begin September 2 great festive liturgy.”

 Another interesting item posted on the town’s website – dated July 26th 2012

-- Mayor of Borislav Vladimir Firman had a weekly meeting with the heads of executive bodies of the City Council.
+- Mayor of Boryslaw Vladimir Firman had a weekly meeting with the heads of executive bodies of the City Council.
 The main issue of the meeting: the elimination of the consequences of getting oil to the water network of the city.
-As reported to the chief sanitary doctor of Borislav Roman swallow: “The situation has improved.
+As reported to the chief sanitary doctor of Boryslaw Roman swallow: “The situation has improved.
 We observe a significant reduction of water pollution.
 But water use is not allowed.
 Flushing water supply CP “Boryslavvodokanalom” continues.
 Today, organized internally washing of house water networks budgetary institutions of special machines unit MOE, namely, pre-school number 20 and school number 4. “